dennisb1239/Coursera_Capstone/README.md

 # IBM Data Science - Capstone project
 ## "WHERE TO MOVE DUE TO BREXIT?"

-This project was created to finish the IBM Data Science spezialization offered on Coursera.
+This project was created in November 2019 to finish the IBM Data Science spezialization offered on Coursera .

 ### INDEX
 - Business Problem